mmamontx/ja2-stracciatella-mp/README.md

         - Throwing grenades and knifes.
         - Placing charges.
         - Talking (so that the effects of talking propagate to the server).
-        - Propagate stealth mode.
         - Cutting fences.
         - Etc.
     - Replicate ground items.
+    - Multi-selection actions.
     - Propagate time (including time compressions) from the server to clients.
 - Low priority:
-    - Make IsValidTalkableNPC() support RPCs.
-    - Implement respective item pointers for multiple clients: replace gpItemPointerRPC.
-    - Moving and equipping items in the inventory between different mercs.
-    - Multi-selection actions.
-    - When climbing to and back from roofs change the level only for the player that initiated it.
-    - For fun: It seems that originally developers considered enabling jumps over the windows and left the corresponding code in place.
-Try to extend climbing with this ability (remove it or make it optional in the release).
-    - Testing: manual and automated.
-    - Fix the bug when client mercs do not arrive in time and become inaccessible.
-    - Fix the sporadic client crashes when it connects to the lobby.
-    - Replicate all SOLDIERTYPE pointers that it makes sense to.
-(Or wait until it will be resolved by itself.)
     - Assign every player to a separate squad (first - automatically give a single squad, then - introduce a control so that the server can do it manually and assign multiple squads to a single player).
 Only the server should be able to assign mercs to the squads.
 Prevent selecting and controlling mercs from squads of other players.
-    - Reset the time compression button when a new player connects to the lobby.
-    - Root-cause: how come the animation is not loaded for the client (see in the bottom).
-    - Clear the written message in the box after it's sent to the chat (investigate and fix the issue).
-    - Fix player name appearance in the chat on client side.
-    - Make messages from client be broadcasted and received from the server before they appear in the chat on client side.
-    - Fix the initial game connection screen (place the new buttons more friendly and add captions).
-Grey out game preferences when the client mode checkbox is marked.
-    - Verify successful connection before changing gConnected on client side.
-    - Handle server disconnection on client side.
-    - Fix "burst fatality" crash.
-    - Investigate (and fix if needed) AnimCache memset() crash.
-    - Fix columns width and add borders for MP buttons on the strategic screen.
-Adapt for all resolutions (including the widescreens).
-    - Add player names and the respective ready statuses to the columns.
     - Verify repetitive starts and connections/disconnections within a single run.
-    - Fix gPlayers struct on disconnections.
+    - Testing: manual and automated.
+    - For fun: It seems that originally developers considered enabling jumps over the windows and left the corresponding code in place.
+Try to extend climbing with this ability (remove it or make it optional in the release).

 Things worth mentioning and "dark knowledge":